Annual Salary

 You can also complete a postgraduate certificate in education (PGCE), if you have a first degree without QTS.
 This can be done at university or on a school-based training programme.

-There are more training options if you want to change career or specialise in teaching certain subjects.
+There are more training options if you're a career changer or want to specialise in teaching certain subjects.

 You'll usually need:

-You can get into this career through one of a small number of postgraduate teaching apprenticeships, if you have a degree.
+You could get into this career through a Teacher Level 6 Degree Apprenticeship, if you have a degree.

 You'll usually need:

-You may be able to get into teaching, if you're a PE or sports graduate, by working as a sports coach in a school, then moving onto a teacher training programme.
+If you're a PE or sports graduate, you may be able to get into teaching by working as a sports coach in a school or college, then moving onto a teacher training programme.

 You'll need coaching qualifications in your specialist sport to do this.